 Areas with hot weather and reduced trash collection efforts are seeing a large increase in fly activity.
 This increase impacts surrounding businesses and residents alike.
 Also to blame for the rise is an increase in rainfall – fly populations thrive in moist, warm environments.

 In addition to being a huge nuisance, house flies are extremely effective at transmitting food-borne bacteria.
 This is a key reason not to overlook any increase in fly activity.

 Additionally, a large presence of flies can indicate an infestation or a secondary pest concern such as a decomposing animal in a wall, attic, or garage.
 Contact an expert at the first sign of fly activity to avoid risks associated with these filthy pests.

-Until the Asian giant hornet is completely eradicated from the United States, its presence will continue to make headlines.
+Until the northern giant hornet, formerly the Asian giant hornet, is completely eradicated from the United States, its presence will continue to make headlines.
 Worries of its migration south of Washington fuels fears and keeps the U. S. Department of Agriculture on high alert.

 Our experts do not expect to see an increase in murder hornet activity.
 However, due to climate change, stinging insect activity will begin earlier and last longer into the season.

 Protecting your home and family from risks associated with pests is as easy as a phone call.
 Don’t wait until your pest problems result in costly home repairs, or you or someone in your family becomes sick from a pest-borne illness or suffers an allergic reaction.
 Start 2022 off strong with a preventative plan of action that is guaranteed to provide you peace of mind all year long.